AlvarBer/Persimmon/docs/src/postmortem.md

     providing very useful feedback for future improvements.

 Learning Tool:
-:   Because most of the milestones were achieved the final system has
+:   Because most of the milestones were achieved the final system has reached a
-    proved to be useful enough for its use as a learning tool, it was even remarked by two participants how easy it was to use, and how easy it was to do complex actions (such as hyper-parameter tuning) compared to other frameworks/libraries.
+    state where it is useful enough for its use as a learning tool thanks to supporting the simplest (and most common) workflows, it was even remarked by two participants how easy it was to use, and how easy it was to do complex actions (such as hyper-parameter tuning) compared to other frameworks/libraries.

 Faster Exploratory Work:
-:   I personally used the software for performing
+:   Like last objective thanks to the current state of the system it is pretty
-    ml analysis, finding it worked pretty well for early exploratory work, when limited by the lack of a block it was pretty easy and fast adding a block that solved the problem (in around ~20 lines of code).
+    fast to perform early ml analysis, when limited by the lack of a block it was pretty easy and fast adding a block that solved the problem (in around ~20 lines of code).
-    During this use I realized another possible improvement, caching operations, with this the results of pipelines are not recalculated unless something changes upstream, this provides the closest thing to a visual REPL[^REPL].

 Implementation:
 :   At the end of the project the non-functional requirements have been met,